 Sets resource's path.
 Path is absolute, without trailing slash.
 Maximal length of the string is 239 characters.
 The path can address network resource (if URI structure is network one), or resource on SD-card (if URI structure if SD-card one).
-Use NETGETHOST to identify current URI structure type.
+Use \NETGETHOST to identify current URI structure type.

+A\$="/software/roms" CALL NETSETPATH (A\$) Ok

-A\$="/software/roms" CALL NETSETPATH ("/software/roms") CALL NETSETPATH (CALL NETSETPATH (Software/roms) CALL NETSETPATH (Softw
+CALL NETSETPATH ("/software/roms") Ok